Best Amazon Prime Day 2018 deals: Smartwatches and fitness trackers

-Amazon Prime Day, the online retailer's giant 36-hour sale, starts at noon PT (3 p.m.
-ET) on Monday and runs through Tuesday at 11:59 p.m.
+Amazon Prime Day, the online retailer's giant 36-hour sale, continues to run through Tuesday at 11:59 p.m.
 PT (Wednesday, 2:59 a.m.
 ET).
-There will be over a million items on sale during that time, so we're gearing up for curating the best of the best in each category.
-We'll be compiling the most notable bargains on smartwatches, fitness trackers and other wearables here.
+There are over a million items on sale during that time, and we have compiled the most notable bargains on smartwatches, fitness trackers and other wearables here.

 Disclaimer: CNET may get a share of revenue from the sale of the products featured on this page.